SteamsDev/The-Iris-War/README.md

  <img src="https://user-images.githubusercontent.com/20361090/212181059-332e878e-012a-4e9a-9c5c-7a6ed63dbab3.png" width="512" height="300">

 <p>The Nitro is a rebel group once associated with the Iris Alliance.
 They began shifting towards an all-girl team and began implementing older, more robust technologies shortly after the split.
 They specialize in swift, fast attacks and hit-and-run tactics, as well as repurpose older technologies to supply their war machines.
 The Nitro made their presence known by attacking and occupying land from both the Nations of Shade and the Penta Elite Force.</p>

+# Stories

+<h4>Part 1: Japan (Penta Elite Force)</h4>
+<p>The Penta Elite Force take advantage of both their enemies turning a blind eye and invade Japan at one of their critical points: just south of Tokyo.
+They have to deal with the local militia first, who prove formidable, but not unbeatable.
+When the Penta push further into Tokyo, they learn that Nitro has discovered Japan as well and plans to stake a claim in it.
+The two go head-to-head while Penta deals with the Japanese militia, who eventually loses so much that they are forced to run, taking with them some of their technology and taking refuge over at Nitro.
+Penta, aroused by this, fights Nitro harder than ever before, but neither can get a firm hold of the country.</p>

+<h4>Part 2: Saudi Arabia (Nations of Shade)</h4>
+<p>As their resources steadily drain, The Shade decide to take control of Saudi Arabia, currently controlled by the Nitro, which contains many oil rserves and wells that can help fund their war efforts.
+The two would do battle until, as the Shad draws near, Nitro is forced to escape due to the Penta cutting them off at sea.
+The Shade believes they won, until the Penta infiltrates them from inside and assaulta them from all angles.
+The Shade have to do their best to fight off the Penta and anticipate a move by Nitro at the same time.</p>

+<h4>Part 3: Brazil (Nitro Orthodoxy)</h4>
+<p>To be written.</p>